The Who, What, Where, When and Sometimes, Why.

 Learn about treatment for early breast cancer.

-Treatment and prognosis for DCIS
+Treatment and survival for DCIS

 Surgery is recommended as the first step to treat DCIS.
 After surgery, some people will have radiation therapy, and some may take hormone therapy.